tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Schemas.md

-4. In the right-hand menu, name it "Orders Schema &lt;your-assigned-number>" (Description is optional)
+4. In the right-hand menu, name it "Subscription Schema &lt;your-assigned-number>" (Description is optional)

       <!--
       ![Demo](./images/schemaname1.png)